ashahide/d1c3/README.md

 - `main.go` – CLI argument parsing and execution
 - `internal/roll` – Dice parsing and rolling logic
 - `internal/logtools` – Logger initialization and debug output

 ---

-## Logging

-Logs include detailed information about:
-- Argument parsing
-- Flag interpretation
-- Roll breakdowns
-- Final totals

-This helps with debugging or inspecting how the dice rolls were computed.

----